DelaneyDesign Home Page

 Project proposal and design kickoff meeting

-At this point, a proposal will be presented based on the information discussed so far.
-Once the proposal has been reviewed, discussed, and accepted, we’re ready to get to work.
+At this point, a formal proposal will be presented based on the information discussed so far.
+Once the proposal has been reviewed, discussed, and approved, we’re ready to get to work.
 Assets like logos, photos, and copy would be provided at this point.
 An in-person meeting for this purpose may not be necessary depending upon the scope of the project.
 A phone conversation and/or some e-mails may be all it takes to get the project rolling.

 Initial design concepts